Gaming

 Any further comments that challenge Yasuke's social status, disparage his inclusion in the game, or contain statements bordering on concern for historical accuracy will be removed and will result in a ban.

-Just wanted to give you a heads up: Assassin's Creed Shadows officially releases on November 15th, 2024.
-If you pre-order the gold or ultimate edition, you'll get early access on November 12th.
-It will be available on Xbox Series X|S, PlayStation®5 and PC.
-If you're looking forward to this game, mark your calendar!
+Just wanted to let you know: Assassin's Creed Shadows officially releases on November 15th, 2024.
+If you pre-order the Gold or Ultimate Edition, you'll get early access on November 12th.
+It'll be available on Xbox Series X|S, PlayStation®5, and PC.
+If you're looking forward to this game, mark your calendars!

 Interested in more from this topic?